 Confirmation.
 Section 2.3 is hereby amended by deleting the text in its entirety and substituting the following:

 Party B may confirm a Transaction by forwarding to Party A by facsimile within three (3) Business Days after the Transaction is entered into a confirmation ("Confirmation") substantially in the form of Exhibit A. If Party A objects to any term(s) of such Confirmation, Party A shall notify Party B in writing of such objections within two (2) Business Days of Party A’s receipt thereof, failing which Party A shall be deemed to have accepted the terms as sent.
 If Party B fails to send a Confirmation within three (3) Business Days after the Transaction is entered into, a Confirmation substantially in the form of Exhibit A, may be forwarded by Party A to Party B. If Party B objects to any term(s) of such Confirmation, Party B shall notify Party A of such objections within two (2) Business Days of Party B's receipt thereof, failing which Party B shall be deemed to have accepted the terms as sent.
 If Party B and Party A each send a Confirmation and neither Party objects to the other Party’s Confirmation within two (2) Business Days of receipt, Party B’s Confirmation shall be deemed to be accepted and shall be the controlling Confirmation, unless (i) Party B’s Confirmation was sent more than three (3) Business Days after the Transaction was entered into and (ii) Party A’s Confirmation was sent prior to Party B’s Confirmation, in which case Party A’s Confirmation shall be deemed to be accepted and shall be the controlling Confirmation.
-Failure by either Party to send or either Party to return an executed Confirmation or any objection by either Party shall not invalidate the Transaction agreed to by the Parties.
+Failure by either Party to send or either Party to return an executed Confirmation or any objection by either Party shall not invalidate the Transaction agreed to by the Parties

-Events of Default.
-Section 5.1(h)(ii) is hereby amended to delete the following phrase from the third and fourth line thereof: "and such failure shall not be remedied within three (3) Business Days after written notice".
+(d) Recording Section 2.5 shall be amended by deleting the following phrase from the first sentence: “Unless a Party expressly objects to a Recording (defined below) at the beginning of a telephone conversation.

+Force Majuere Section 3.3 shall be deleted in its entirety and replaced with the following:

+“To the extent either Party is prevented by Force Majeure from carrying out, in whole or in part, its obligations under the Transaction and such Party (the “Claiming Party”) [gives first prompt oral, and then] notifies the other Party by telephone as soon as reasonably practicable, followed by a written notice [and] giving details of the Force Majeure to the other Party as soon as practicable, then, unless the terms of the Product specify otherwise, the Claiming Party shall be excused from the performance of its obligations with respect to such Transaction (other than the obligation to make payments then due or becoming due with respect to performance prior to the Force Majeure).
+The Claiming Party shall use commercially reasonable efforts to remedy the Force Majeure with all reasonable dispatch.
+The non-Claiming Party shall not be required to perform or resume performance of its obligations to the Claiming Party corresponding to the obligations of the Claiming Party excused by Force Majeure.
+Both Parties shall be required to resume performance when the Force Majeure has ended.” [note: we reinserted “use commercially reasonable efforts” in line 7]

 Declaration of an Early Termination Date and Calculation of Settlement Amount.
 Section 5.2 is amended to delete the following phrase from the last two lines: "under applicable law on the Early Termination Date, as soon thereafter as is reasonably practicable)".